© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Iron Tram Bridge, Robertstown is a scheduled monument protected by Cadw under reference GM347.
 View the official record →

-Iron Tram Bridge, Robertstown is a cast iron bridge constructed during the early nineteenth century to carry the Penydarren Tramroad across the Taff River in Glamorgan.
+Iron Tram Bridge at Robertstown is a nineteenth-century iron bridge constructed to carry a tramway across the landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM347.

 Iron Tram Bridge, Robertstown dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Iron Tram Bridge, Robertstown is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM347.